So what’s it like going to a place of such distinction and history as the Vienna State Opera House (Staatsoper)?

 But what of the actual opera?

 Not having a stanchion meant no screen with subtitles, either.
 So this was a visual and audio experience bereft of text and story.
-And what a marvellous experience it was.
+And what a marvellous experience it still was.

 The stage transformed itself across the piece.
 The first and final acts played out in a dilapidated Parisian apartment, where moments of stillness and silence felt like viewing a masterful Flemish painting.